-With weather still gloomy we make a pilgrimage to Thomas Hardy’s Cottage (where he was born, made of cob and thatch and which is delightfully nestling in gardens and countryside.)
+With the weather still gloomy we make a pilgrimage to Thomas Hardy’s Cottage (where he was born, made of cob and thatch and which is delightfully nestling in gardens and countryside.)
 Also interesting, if less appealing, was our next stop, at Hardy’s later home, Max Gate, a grand yet rather stuffy Victorian house designed by Hardy himself.
 Both are National Trust.